-SLU was founded in 1977 by merging the erstwhile agricultural, forestry and veterinary university colleges, the Skara Veterinary Institute and the School for Forest Management in Skinnskatteberg.
+SLU is a young university with a long history.
+It was founded in 1977 out of the agricultural, forestry and veterinary university colleges, the Veterinary School at Skara and the Forestry School at Skinnskatteberg.

 Research and doctoral education stand for 70 per cent of SLU's turnover.
 Sound basic research is combined with more practical studies to solve concrete problems.
 The researchers often work interdisciplinarily.

 The Study and career advisers can act as your sounding board and as someone to talk to when thinking about your studies and your choice of career.